troytse/wsl-autostart/README.md

 ## Usage

-* Modify `/etc/sudoers` file in the WSL to specify the service commands calling on startup without a password. e.g:
+* Modify `/etc/sudoers` in the WSL to specify the service commands calling on startup without a password. e.g:
 ``` sudoers
 %sudo ALL=NOPASSWD: /etc/init.d/cron